We all need to be smart whenever we’re outside, especially during daylight saving months (when UV levels are most likely to be 3 or higher).

 Wrap on a pair of wrap-around sunglasses.

-For more about the sun protection system, see the SunSmart website.
+For more about the five SunSmart steps, see the SunSmart website.

 Running a work event outside?
 Make sure it's SunSmart.